saivishwak/machinelearning/llama/README.md

 ## Instructions

-Create virutal env and install the dependencies
+- Create virutal env and install the dependencies

-Post installation of deps run
+- Post installation of deps run

 ```sh
 pip install -e .
 ```

+- Download the Llama2 weights and tokenzier files and move them to a folder 'weights' (need to create a new folder 'weights')

 ## For Text Completion